clicalmani/tonka/docs/orm.md

 ### Using the Custom Validator

-To use the custom validator in your model entity, you can pass the validator rule to `Validate` on the entity property.
+To use the custom validator in your model entity, you can pass the validator rule to `Validate` class on the entity property.

 Here is an example of how to use the custom validator in a model entity: